 Crossing guards are out there to shepherd us safely across the street.
 They keep children safe from traffic throughout the year—no matter the conditions: wind, rain, snow or sweltering heat.

 Since 2005, the State of Illinois has been officially honoring these individuals with Crossing Guard Appreciation Day.

 As part of this event, Active Trans wants to hear about your favorite crossing guards.
 Do you know a crossing guard who has gone the extra mile to ensure the safety of children in your community?
-If so, please complete this form.
-We may feature your stories in our newsletter.
+If so, you can nominate this person for special recognition.

 Drivers, bicyclists and pedestrians all owe a bit of thanks to our unsung heroes.
-Here are a few ways you can show your crossing guard appreciation on Tuesday, May 7.
+Here are a few ways you can show your crossing guard appreciation.

 Write a thank you note.

 Have one of your children draw a picture of your crossing guard in action.

 Give the guard a gift card to a local business.

 Spread the word about your exemplary crossing guard on social media and encourage others to do the same.